3 Ways Home Modifications Reduce Caregiver Burnout and Injury Risk

 1. Improve safety with transfers

-Some of the most challenging times in a caregiver’s day is when your older adult needs help to move around.
+Some of the most challenging times in a caregiver’s day are when an older adult needs help to move around.

 In healthcare terminology, this is called a transfer.

-A transfer is when you help the person you care for to get up, sit down, or get in and out of an environment like the bed or bath.
+A transfer is when you help the person you care for get up, sit, or move in or out of an environment, such as a bed or bath.

-This could include times when you need to provide assistance for your older adult to safely:
+This could include times when you need to assist your older adult to safely:

 • Sit up in bed and take medication